About

 The work is the work

-Deliverables are concrete and usable.
-The standard is that an engagement leaves the client with something they can hold and use, not a slide deck and an invoice.
+Deliverables are concrete and useful.
+The standard is that an engagement leaves the client with something they can actually use, not a slide deck and an invoice.

 vi.